 The TakeawAI newsletter is free, friendly, and short enough to read with your morning coffee.
-Every Sunday you get one thing you can actually try this week — no jargon, no hype, no spam.
+A plain-English roundup of what mattered in AI this week, plus one thing you can try yourself.
+No jargon, no hype, no spam.

 One-click unsubscribe.
 We'll never share your email.

-One specific thing you can paste into ChatGPT, Claude or your phone's camera in the next 5 minutes.
-With the exact words to use.
+One specific thing you can paste into ChatGPT, Claude or your phone's camera in the next five minutes.
+With the exact words to use, and what to expect back.

 Here's what actually lands in your inbox